What is a pancreatic pseudocyst?

 Pancreatitis can also be due to gallstones.
-These are pebble-like deposits that develop in the gallbladder, a small organ located near the pancreas that stores bile produced in the liver.
-Gallstones may be very small, or they can grow as large as a golf ball.
-In some cases, they may block the ducts that drain the pancreas, causing pancreatitis to develop.
+These are pebblelike deposits that develop in your gallbladder.
+This small organ is located near your pancreas.
+It stores bile produced in your liver.
+Gallstones may be very small or they can grow as large as a golf ball.
+In some cases, they may block the ducts that drain your pancreas, causing pancreatitis to develop.

 You can have a pancreatic pseudocyst with no symptoms at all.
 Sometimes, they even go away on their own.
-According to the Mayo Clinic, doctors accidentally discover many pancreatic pseudocysts when performing a CT or MRI scan to diagnose a different condition.
+According to the Mayo Clinic, doctors accidentally discover pancreatic pseudocysts when performing a CT or MRI scan to diagnose a different condition.

-However, you should also watch for the following symptoms, especially if you’ve recently had pancreatitis or a blow to the torso:
+However, you should also watch for the following symptoms, especially if you’ve recently had pancreatitis or a blow to your torso: